dceliano/aes/README.md

 Usage:

-./client 11223344556677889900112233445566 11223344556677889900112233445566 plaintext output.txt

-where plaintext is a file containing the plaintext you want to encrypt and output.txt is the resulting ciphertext.
+	make run

 fpga
 ======

 Contains the Verilog code which implements the AES accelerator on the Zynq chip.

-The output of running this code is a bitfile which needs to be downloaded onto the Parallala card (or whichever card was targeted) using *scp*:
+The output of running this code is a bitfile which needs to be downloaded onto the Parallela card (or whichever card was targeted) using *scp*:

 	scp ./topfpga.bit root@parcard-djg1.sm:/home/dtc34

 and then loaded onto the Zynq chip by typing the following as root: